Starknet-Turkiye/Starknet-DeFi-Adventure/README.md

 - The First Adventure will start on 30.07.2023 16:00 UTC.
 - Tasks will be announced by the projects.
 You have 2 days to complete.
 - NFT claim will be open for 1 week after.
-- All NFTs are free.
+- All NFTs are free to mint for eligible wallets.
 - NFT's will be claimed at Starknet Türkiye's official web site: https://adventure.starknetturkiye.org/
 - For all your questions, you can stop by the Starknet Turkey Discord channel. (https://discord.gg/Cuz59cQyen)
 - And the event includes 6 applications: zkLend, Fibrous, mySwap, Braavos, Unframed, and Nostra you can also tune in their Discord channels: